All orders deliver duty free, plus FREE shipping on orders $99.95 and over.

 Thus, in combination with Ruffwear’s Code of Conduct for Suppliers, a Chemicals Management Agreement leads these conversations.
 This agreement is a simple statement of our chemical standards and policies, and includes:

-• Additional, specific policies on certain chemistries: no PVC, no BPA, and a complete phase out of PFAS by 2024
+- Additional, specific policies on certain chemistries: no PVC, no BPA, and a cease of manufacture with all intentionally added PFAS by 2024

 Restricted Substance List (RSL) Testing Program